oeg-upm/rmldoc/src/Templates/output_template3.md

 ## mappings
 >[!NOTE]
 >
->1.
-Logical Source: This is where you define the source of your data, which can be a relational database, a CSV file, or any other structured data source.
+>1. **Logical Source**: This is where you define the source of your data, which can be a relational database, a CSV file, or any other structured data source.
 The logical source specifies the location and format of your source data.
->2.
-Subject Map: This part of the mapping defines how the data from the logical source will be used to create RDF subjects, typically using templates and column mappings.
+>2. **Subject Map**: This part of the mapping defines how the data from the logical source will be used to create RDF subjects, typically using templates and column mappings.
->3.
-Predicate Object Maps: These describe how the data from the logical source will be used to generate RDF triples, indicating relationships between subjects and objects.
+>3. **Predicate Object Maps**: These describe how the data from the logical source will be used to generate RDF triples, indicating relationships between subjects and objects.

 ### stoptimes